michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0114.md

 - adj: characterized by or constituting an obsession
 - n: a person who has obsessions
 ### Family
-obsessive: obsessively, obsessiveness, obsessives, obsessivity+;obsess: obsessed, obsesses, obsessing, obsession, obsessive;obsession: obsessional, obsessions;obsessional: obsessionally
+- obsessive: obsessively, obsessiveness, obsessives, obsessivity+
+- obsess: obsessed, obsesses, obsessing, obsession, obsessive
+- obsession: obsessional, obsessions
+- obsessional: obsessionally
 ### Examples
 - His obsessive attention to detail does not always bear fruit, of course.
 - The mother is a singular star to her baby, whose gaze follows her around the room with the watchfulness of an obsessive fan.